-Individual applicants must be either residents or citizens of China, Hong Kong and Macau, and their proposed program must involve travel between one or more countries on the list.
+Individual applicants must be either residents or citizens of China, Hong Kong and Macau, and their proposed program must involve travel between one or more countries and regions on the list.

 ACC grant funds may be used for costs associated with travel and research only.
 Research is broadly defined as any activities in pursuit of creative or scholarly inquiry, and may take many different forms.
 The following examples of allowable expenses are not an exhaustive list and are intended as a general guideline only:

 - Allowable travel expenses may include international airfare, local transportation, visas, travel insurance, accommodations, and living expenses.

 - Allowable research expenses may include admission fees and tickets to cultural institutions and events; fees for classes or workshops; photocopying or supplies; and translator fees.*

 *Please note that to enhance communication and mutual understanding during fellowship program, participants in the New York Fellowship Program are suggested to have basic English language proficiency to make sure that immersive experience of the program is possible.
 Under this circumstance, we are unable to support applicants who require extensive use of paid translator.